privacy-scaling-explorations/maci/contracts/README.md

 ## Contracts

 * **`MACI.sol`**
-    - The main contract that allows users to sign-up, deploy new Polls, and merge Merkle Trees.
+    - The main contract that allows users to sign-up, deploy new Polls, and merge Merkle Trees

 * **`Polls.sol`**
     - All data pertaining to a poll resides here.
 It should be deployed via the PollFactory contract

 * **`PollFactory`**
-    - Resides inside `Poll.sol` and allows to deploy a new Poll contract.
+    - Resides inside `Poll.sol` and allows to deploy a new Poll contract

 * **`DomainObjs.sol`**
-    - Defines `structs` that represent domain objects.
+    - Defines `structs` that represent domain objects

 * **`IMACI`**
     - The interface for the MACI contract - describes callable functions